brtsay/CSE190_Assignment2/README.md

 3. Other models e.g. kNN?
 4. Making some sort of baseline from the [original paper](http://www.computer.org/csdl/mags/ic/2013/03/mic2013030042-abs.html).
 5. Adding word cloud of noncensored tweets.
+6. Adding user attributes e.g. province, gender, verified status, etc.
-6. Translating word clouds (this should literally be the last thing to possibly do).
+7. Translating word clouds (this should literally be the last thing to possibly do).

 ## Getting the data
 The file **getTweets.py** contains a function that can extract censored and noncensored tweets from the entire dataset.
 To use it, upload **getTweets.py** to the HNG server and run